Marie van der Zyl: Other roles

-Van der Zyl is an associate member of Mill Hill United Synagogue and has been a member of the management board of West London Synagogue.
-She is a trustee of the Jewish Leadership Council.
+Van der Zyl is a long-standing member of West London Synagogue, where she has been a member of the management board, and is also an associate member of Mill Hill United Synagogue.
+She was a trustee of the Jewish Leadership Council and is currently a trustee of the Claims Conference and the Holocaust Memorial Day Trust.

+In 2023 she was appointed as the World Jewish Congress Commissioner for Gender Equality and Inclusion.

+Recognition and honours

+In 2018, The Jerusalem Post ranked her as the 40th most influential Jew of that year.
+She was also ranked the 47th most influential Jew in 2023, being described as "one of the leaders of some of the largest Jewish communities in the world [who] help keep Jewish life worldwide safe, vibrant, and thriving".

+In the 2023 New Year Honours she was appointed Officer of the Order of the British Empire (OBE) for services to faith and integration.

 Personal life

 Marie van der Zyl lives in Mill Hill, London.
 She has two daughters with her first husband, Darell van der Zyl, son of voice actress Nikki van der Zyl, whose father was Rabbi Werner van der Zyl.
 In September 2022 she married Adrian Cohen, a banking and finance lawyer, at West London Synagogue.